 "Wilderness & Environmental Medicine is the leading publication for cutting edge advances in the science and practice of wilderness medicine." --Paul S. Auerbach, MD Go

 The WMS Practice Guidelines for Wilderness Emergency Care were originally published in 1987 and updated five times by 2006 in a chapter-based book format to provide WMS members with an “official statement” of the best methods of handling wilderness related trauma, environmental illnesses, and managing medical problems in the wilderness.
 While a valuable source of practical information to WMS members, as the book was coming up for revision in 2007, the WMS decided to move towards a more evidence-based, expert panel driven consensus of practice guidelines that could be referenced in the medical literature as well as accessed by those outside of the society.
 Go

 Abstracts focus on recent research covering the entire spectrum of wilderness medicine.
-This abstract submission is for consideration at the Wilderness Medical Society’s World Congress in 2016.
+This abstract submission is for consideration at the Wilderness Medical Society’s Summer Conference and Annual Meeting in 2017.
 Abstract Submission

 The WMS Research Council offers a couple documents to help researchers and authors successfully negotiate the process of putting together a project and seeing it through to publication.
 Go

 Your WMS Member Area.
 Here you can access/update all information relevant to your WMS membership as well as retrieve downloadable material or view online lectures you've purchased.
 You can also submit requests for CME credit, see all CME activity and obtain reprints of certificates.
 Go

 If you're not a current member: Join or Renew Now!